 As far as we know, no economic or diversity impact reports on the Midlands were made before the BBC took a decision to remove or close BBC production in the Midlands region.

-Also, as far as we know, questions that were put forward by the broadcasting union BECTU on behalf of the Midlands BBC workers were never answered.
+Questions that were put forward by the broadcasting union BECTU on behalf of the Midlands BBC workers were never answered.

 At least, we can report that 19 MPs signed an early day motion concerning the loss of the BBC Factual Unit in Birmingham but their concerns raised in this were never properly addressed (more).